matt-64/music-to-image-generation/README.md

 🌐 Flask API (Future)
 A lightweight Flask API is currently in development.
 This will allow users to submit audio URLs via API calls and receive the extracted features in JSON format.
 Stay tuned for updates!

-🎬 Demo (Optional)
-Here’s a quick demo showing how the tool works with YouTube URLs:

 🛠️ Roadmap